sau412/arikado_gridcoin_pool/README.md

 2018-06-07 Estimated GRC/day, view last sync log (for admin), 'project not whitelisted, no rewards' status for project

 # To do
-* Feedback page for questions, requests and answers from pool administration (it's me for that pool implementation).
 * More detail stats, graphs and gridcoin exchange rate.
-* crypt_prog integration (for adding projects via interface)
 * Option for distribute coins equally between users (for rains or faucets)
-* If someone wants install their own pool with my sources, I'll do installer (web page for automated pool setup - create settings.php, create and fill tables with data).
-* If someone wants it, I could check how it works on raspberry and do raspberry image (or instrunctions) with that pool, if possible.